sebapersson/PEtab.jl/docs/src/Boehm.md

 ## Creating a PEtabODEProblem

-Next step is to create a `PEtabODEProblem` from a PEtab model, for which we use the `PEtabODEProblem` function.
-This function allows us to customize various options (see the API documentation for a full list), but the most important ones are:
+Next step is to create a `PEtabODEProblem` from a PEtab model, for which we use the `PEtabODEProblem` constructor.
+This constructors allows various options (see the API documentation for a full list), where the most important ones are:

 * `ode_solver`: This option lets us choose an ODE solver and set tolerances for the solver.
 For example, we can choose the `Rodas5P()` solver and set tolerances of `abstol, reltol = 1e-8`.
 This solver works well for smaller models with up to 15 states.
 * `gradient_method`: This option lets us choose a gradient computation method.
 For small models like Boehm, forward mode automatic differentiation (AD) is the fastest method, so we choose `:ForwardDiff`.